hogintosh/PacManBot/project/report3.md

 R_c(p_i)
 +
 D(p_i)
-\]
+$$

 The selected pellet is:

-\[
+$$
 p^*
 =
 \arg\min_{p_i \in P_t} J(p_i)
-\]
+$$

-Here, \(D(p_i)\) is the escape-direction penalty.
+Here, $$D(p_i)$$ is the escape-direction penalty.
 It increases the score of pellets that lie in Clyde's direction when Clyde is close or approaching.
 This causes the robot to prefer pellets that move it away from danger.

 ---